 Disney ships vary in size, with the oldest ships being the smallest and the newer vessels being the largest in the fleet.
 They also differ in their entertainment offerings.

 All ships offer the Oceaneer Club, a state-of the-art kids club, but they vary slightly by ship.
 Imagine the characters of Pixar’s “Toy Story” alongside a Marvel Superhero Academy or a functional Star Wars Millennium Falcon.
+On Disney Wish and Treasure, there’s even a slide that takes kids from the Grand Hall atrium straight down into the club.
 These onboard spaces are all so tricked out, adults will be jealous.

-The remainder of the fleet sails popular itineraries in the Caribbean and Bahamas from Florida-based ports as well as a few voyages from San Juan, Puerto Rico.
-These itineraries often feature a stop at Disney’s private island of Castaway Cay.
+Most of the fleet sails popular itineraries in the Caribbean and Bahamas from Florida-based ports.
+These itineraries often feature a stop at Disney’s private island, Castaway Cay.
+Many voyages also include calls to Disney’s newest private destination, Lookout Cay at Lighthouse Point.

 Of course, these differences across the fleet also impact Disney cruise costs.